trendyminds/pura/README.md

 # Project Starter
-The new TrendyMinds project starting point.
+An opinionated, but lightweight project starter kit.
 Powered by ES2015, Node.js, Webpack and more!

 ## Requirements
 * Node 7.7+ (use [nvm](https://github.com/creationix/nvm) to manage your Node versions!)